ijrussell/essential-fsharp/Chapters/00c - Getting Started.md

 This book contains lots of code.
 It will be tempting to copy and paste the code from the book but you may learn more by actually typing the code out as you go.
 I definitely learn more by doing it this way.

 The time for talking has finished.
 Now it is time to dive into some F# code.
-In Chapter 1, we will work through a common business use case using F#.
+In Chapter 1, we will work through a common business Use Case using F#.